top of page

 Timeline: Year-round

 Rutgers New Jersey Medical School provides high schoolers the opportunity to intern for a faculty member.
-Students must arrange the position themselves, contact faculty members, propose a research project, and secure a commitment from a mentor.
+Students must arrange the internship position themselves—contacting faculty members, proposing a research project, and securing a commitment from a mentor.

 Ages: 17-19